packit/research/cert_management_automation/README.md

 [moving to mod_wsgi-express](https://github.com/packit/packit-service/pull/1363)
 but AFAIK never used it (directly).

+### Use a web server with [automatic HTTPS, like Caddy](https://caddyserver.com/docs/automatic-https)

+How difficult the switch from httpd (API, dashboard) and nginx (metrics) would be, has not been researched.

 ## Output

 There's no straightforward way to automate the certificate generation/renewal